Effects of particle-hole fluctuations on the superfluid transition in two-dimensional atomic Fermi gases: Abstract

 \section{Abstract}

 Proper treatment of the many-body interactions is of paramount importance in our understanding of strongly correlated systems.
 Here we investigate the effects of particle-hole fluctuations on the Berezinskii-Kosterlitz-Thouless (BKT) transition in two-dimensional Fermi gases throughout the entire BCS-BEC crossover.
-We include self-consistently in the self energy treatment the entire particle-hole $T$ matrix, which constitutes a renormalization of the bare interaction that appears in the particle-particle scattering $T$ matrix, leading to a screening of the pairing interaction and hence a dramatic reduction of the pairing gap and the transition temperature.
-The BKT transition temperature $T_\text{BKT}$ is determined by the critical phase space density, for which the pair density and pair mass are determined using a pairing fluctuation theory, which accommodates self-consistently the important self-energy feedback in the treatment of finite-momentum pairing fluctuations.
+We include self-consistently in the self energy treatment the entire particle-hole $T$ matrix, which constitutes a renormalization of the bare interaction that appears in the particle-particle scattering $T$ matrix, leading to a screening of the pairing interaction and hence a reduction of the pairing gap and the transition temperature $T_\text{BKT}$.
+Here $T_\text{BKT}$ is determined by the critical phase space density, for which the pair density and pair mass are determined using a pairing fluctuation theory, which accommodates self-consistently the important self-energy feedback in the treatment of finite-momentum pairing fluctuations.
 The screening strength varies continuously from its maximum in the BCS limit to essentially zero in BEC limit.
 In the unitary regime, it leads to an interaction-dependent shift of $T_\text{BKT}$ towards the BEC regime.
-This shift is crucial in an attempt to explain experimental data quantitatively, which often depends on the interaction strength.
-Our findings are consistent with available experimental results in the unitary and BEC regimes and with quantum Monte Carlo simulations in the BCS and unitary regimes.
+This shift is crucial in explaining experimental data, when quantitativeness is important, as they often depend on the interaction strength.
+Where experimental and simulation data are available, our findings are consistent with experiment in the unitary and BEC regimes and with quantum Monte Carlo simulations in the BCS and unitary regimes.